- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 I think this is a fantastic option for someone who loves regular coffee and needs the option to make a single cup or a big pot, but it might not be the best option for someone who wants to easily and conveniently make specialty drinks that require frothing milk at home.

-There are definitely some options that make it stand out, like the dishwasher safe parts, long warranty, temperature control, adjustable coffee strength, and more.
+There are definitely some options that make it stand out, like the dishwasher-safe parts, long warranty, temperature control, adjustable coffee strength, and more.
 It just seems a bit expensive for what it’s able to do compared to other options on the market.
-All in all, the Cuisinart Coffee Center isn’t a no-go, but it’s not a no-brainer, either.